 The time limit for procedural motions is prescribed by Standing Order 5.03.
-A procedural motion is defined as:
+A procedural motion is defined as -

-- (a) a motion for the postponement of an Order of the Day pursuant to Standing Order 6.12; - (b) a motion for the discharge of an Order of the Day pursuant to Standing Order 6.14: - (c) a motion for the revival of a dropped motion or Order of the Day pursuant to Standing Order 6.16; - (d) a motion "That this question be not now put" pursuant to Standing Order 7.03; - (e) a motion that an answer to a question or supplementary question without notice be taken into consideration pursuant to Standing Order 8.06; - (f) a motion that a paper be printed and taken into consideration pursuant to Standing Order 9.07; - (g) a motion that a Member "be now heard" pursuant to Standing Order 12.05; - (h) a motion that the debate be now adjourned pursuant to Standing Order 12.09; - (i) a motion for the adoption of the report from the Committee of the whole pursuant to Standing Order 14.15; - (j) a motion to declare a Bill urgent pursuant to Standing Order 14.33: - (k) a motion that the Deputy President report progress and ask leave to sit again pursuant to Standing Order 15.04;
+- (a) a motion to set the day and time of the next meeting of the Council pursuant to Standing Order 4.01(2); - (b) a motion to take note of a Minister's explanation as to why a response to an adjournment matter has not been provided pursuant to Standing Order 4.14(1)(b); - (c) a motion for the postponement of an Order of the Day pursuant to Standing Order 6.12; - (d) a motion for the discharge of an Order of the Day pursuant to Standing Order 6.14; - (e) a motion for the revival of a dropped motion or Order of the Day pursuant to Standing Order 6.16; - (f) a motion "That this question be not now put" pursuant to Standing Order 7.03; - (g) a motion to read and rescind a resolution of the Council pursuant to Standing Order 7.07; - (h) a motion that an answer to a question or supplementary question without notice be taken into consideration pursuant to Standing Order 8.06; - (i) a motion that a paper be published and taken into consideration pursuant to Standing Order 9.07; - (j) a motion that a Member "be now heard" pursuant to Standing Order 12.05; - (k) a motion that the debate be now adjourned pursuant to Standing Order 12.10; - a motion to incorporate into Hansard a second reading speech for a Bill that has originated in the Council pursuant to Standing Order 14.07(1); - (m) a motion to refer a Bill in Government Business to a Council committee or any other parliamentary committee pursuant to Standing Order 14.11(a); - (n) a motion to defer Committee of the whole to a later time pursuant to Standing Order 14.11(c); - (o) a motion for the adoption of the report from the Committee of the whole pursuant to Standing Order 14.16; - (p) a motion to reconsider a Bill in Committee of the whole pursuant to Standing Order 14.17; - (q) a motion to declare a Bill urgent pursuant to Standing Order 14.34; - (r) a motion that a Bill ruled to be a Private Bill be dealt with as a Public Bill pursuant to Standing Order 14.36; - (s) a motion that the Deputy President report progress and ask leave to sit again pursuant to Standing Order 15.05(5); - (t) a motion providing an instruction to a Committee of the whole pursuant to Standing Order 15.07(3).